nkosi-tauro/weather-app/README.md

 **Packages Used**

-Express
+React
-Ejs
+Bootstrap
-Body-parser
+React-DOM
-Request
+React-Scripts

-## Built With Vanilla JavaScript
+## Built With React